deathbeds/jupyterlab-fonts/README.md

 You can pretty much do anything you want from the _Fonts_ section of _Advanced Settings_... even things entirely unrelated to fonts.
-There's no guarantee that super-customized styles will work nicely with the Font Editor!
+There's no guarantee that super-customized styles will work nicely with the _Font Editor_!

-Here's an example of changing how the Notebook looks when in Presentation Mode.
+Here's an example of changing how the Notebook looks when in _Presentation Mode_.

 ```json
 {